timdubbins/tap/README.md

 ```bash
 > tap [path]
 ```

-The path argument is optional.
-If it is omitted the current directory is used.
-Then:

-- if path is an audio file or a directory containing audio files (i.e. an album), tap will open and play the file(s).

-- if path is a directory that contains subdirectories (such as your root music folder), tap will open a fuzzy search, allowing you to select an album to play.
-Playback starts on selection and you can return to search mode by pressing `TAB`.
+Run tap in a directory that contains music folders to open a fuzzy finder, allowing you to select an album to play.
+Playback starts on selection and you can return to search mode by pressing `Tab`.

+If you provide a path and the path is an audio file or folder of audio files, tap will open and play the file(s).

 **Tip**: Create an `alias` that provides a default path to your root music folder.
 Do this by putting something like the following in your shell config (for zsh users this could be in your .zshrc) and then source or restart your shell: